Borobudur: Legacy

 The aesthetic and technical mastery of Borobudur, and also its sheer size, has evoked the sense of grandeur and pride for Indonesians.
-Just like Angkor Wat for Cambodia, Borobudur has become a powerful symbol for Indonesia — to testify for its past greatness.
+Just like Angkor Wat for Cambodia, Borobudur has become a powerful symbol for Indonesia to testify for its past greatness.
 Indonesia's first President Sukarno made a point of showing the site to foreign dignitaries.
-The Suharto regime — realized its important symbolic and economic meanings — diligently embarked on a massive project to restore the monument with the help from UNESCO.
+The Suharto regime realized its important symbolic and economic meanings diligently embarked on a massive project to restore the monument with the help from UNESCO.
 Many museums in Indonesia contain a scale model replica of Borobudur.
 The monument has become almost an icon, grouped with the wayang puppet play and gamelan music into a vague classical Javanese past from which Indonesians are to draw inspiration.

 Several archaeological artifacts taken from Borobudur or its replica have been displayed in some museums in Indonesia and abroad.
-Other than Karmawibhangga Museum within Borobudur temple ground, some museums boast to host works of art from Borobudur, such as Indonesian National Museum in Jakarta, Tropenmuseum in Amsterdam, British Museum in London, and Thai National Museum in Bangkok.
-Louvre museum in Paris, Malaysian National Museum in Kuala Lumpur, and Museum of World Religions in New Taipei also displayed the replica of Borobudur.
+Other than Karmawibhangga Museum within Borobudur temple ground, some museums boast to host works of art from Borobudur, such as the Indonesian National Museum in Jakarta, Wereldmuseum Amsterdam, the British Museum, and the Bangkok National Museum.
+The Louvre, the Malaysian National Museum, and the Museum of World Religions in New Taipei also display replicas of Borobudur.
 The monument has drawn global attention to the classical Buddhist civilization of ancient Java.

 The rediscovery and reconstruction of Borobudur has been hailed by Indonesian Buddhists as the sign of the Buddhist revival in Indonesia.
 In 1934, Narada Thera, a missionary monk from Sri Lanka, visited Indonesia for the first time as part of his journey to spread the Dharma in Southeast Asia.
 This opportunity was used by a few local Buddhists to revive Buddhism in Indonesia.
 A Bodhi Tree planting ceremony was held in Southeastern side of Borobudur on 10 March 1934 under the blessing of Narada Thera, and some Upasakas were ordained as monks.
 Once a year, thousands of Buddhist from Indonesia and neighboring countries flock to Borobudur to commemorate national Waisak celebration.